Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Results and discussion

 \subsection{Graph-to-SFILES evaluation}

 We train the Graph-to-SFILES model using four different graph encoder architectures (Section \ref{sec:2023_Graph-to-SFILES_method_encoder}) on the 1k, 10k, and 100k dataset from \citet{Hirtreiter2023_AutomaticGenerationControl}.
+All model trainings are performed on a Windows Server 2022 Datacenter with 256GB RAM and an NVIDIA A100 GPU.
 We optimize hyperparameters for each architecture using a grid search.
-We select the optimal hyperparameters based on the validation loss from training on the 10k dataset.
-The hyperparameters are shown in Table \ref{tab:2023_Graph-to-SFILES_hyperparameters}.
-Then, we apply the optimal hyperparameters to train five model samples for the 1k and 10k dataset and three model samples for the 100k dataset, as well as the corresponding datasets without valves.
+In total, we run 288 trainings on the 10k dataset for 7.3 days with an average duration of 36.7 minutes per training.
+We select the optimal hyperparameters based on the validation loss.
+The optimal hyperparameters and a reference to the full grid search are given in Table \ref{tab:2023_Graph-to-SFILES_hyperparameters}.
+We observe that the learning rate and the number of decoder layers are the most important hyperparameters as they have the highest correlation with the validation loss.
+The learning rate is especially important for the training to converge.
+Trainings that do not converge have a relatively high learning rate of 1.5e-3 or 2e-3 in common.
+In addition, the validation loss is generally lower for larger model architectures.
+For three out of the four models, the optimal architecture has the maximum number of encoder and decoder layers.
+Furthermore, the effect of the batch size was insignificant.
+Then, we apply the optimal hyperparameters to train five model samples for the 1k and 10k datasets and three model samples for the 100k dataset, as well as the corresponding datasets without valves.
 The model samples have a different weight initialization to gain a representative model performance.
 Each training runs for 100 episodes.
 Finally, we evaluate all models on an independent test dataset and summarize the results, including the mean and standard deviation of the samples, in Table \ref{tab:2023_Graph-to-SFILES_results}.